NVIDIA/DALI/README.md

 # Getting started

-[`examples`](examples) directory contains a series of examples (in the form of Jupyter notebooks) of different features of DALI.
+[`docs/examples`](docs/examples) directory contains a series of examples (in the form of Jupyter notebooks) of different features of DALI.
 It also contains examples of how to use DALI to interface with DL frameworks.

 # Contributing to DALI